 If you want to know where else you can book a Mount Rinjani guide online directly, you can book through Klook:

-How Difficult is climbing Mount Rinjani?
+How Difficult is Climbing Mount Rinjani?

 Here is a background on my own fitness level – I would never say I am a super fit person but I’m not totally sedentary either.
-I’m usually able to complete a 5 to 10K run and I had been doing Barre Method (which consists of cardio and strength training) twice a week for about six months prior to the climb.
+I’m usually able to complete a 5 to 10K run and I had been doing the Barre Method (which consists of cardio and strength training) twice a week for about six months prior to the climb.
 I think this gave me just enough strength to complete the trip with no assistance from others aside from directional guidance from Kecap.

 It was not by any means an easy climb but most of the struggle for me was actually a mental struggle.
 I had never done a long climb before and I didn’t know what to expect.
 Think about it this way – a half marathon is definitely taxing, but it still ends in three hours or less.
-Climbing Mount Rinjani takes 2-3 times that and you get progressively exhausted with each stop.
+Climbing Mount Rinjani takes 2-3 times as long and you get progressively exhausted with each stop.
 Thankfully Kecap and my teammates were very encouraging and this was what kept me going all the way to the top.

-Keep in mind that you also have to bring your own bag which usually meant an extra 5-10kg of weight depending on how good of a packer you are.
+Keep in mind that you also have to bring your own bag which usually means an extra 5-10kg of weight depending on how good of a packer you are.
 And this can feel very very heavy when you are tired!

 Which brings me to my next point.